-Compare the set point/limit value and the actual value.
-Press the rotary pushbutton to display the date when the time is indicated on the display.
+Compare set point/limit and actual value.
+By pressing the rotary pushbutton when the time is displayed, the date appears on the display.

-1.5 Setting the controller time
+1.5 Setting the system time

 The current time and date need to be set immediately after start-up and after a power failure of more than 24 hours has occurred.
 This is the case when the time blinks on the display.